security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

 We identify `Area of Operations` with two different levels of geographical precision.The `Area of Operations: Country` field identifies the country in which an organization has operated in some manner.
 All entries in this field are two letter country codes taken from [ISO 3166, which can be searched here](https://www.iso.org/obp/ui/#search).

 ## Area of Operations: Date first cited {#organization_aoo_date_first_cited}

 ### Description

-This field is for the earliest citation for an organizations `Area of Operations`,  either through direct reference in the source or by the date of its publication.
+This field is for the earliest citation for an organization's `Area of Operations`, either through direct reference in the source or by the date of its publication.

 ### Type of field